The Best Personal Safety Devices for Every Situation

 Stun guns aren’t a great self-defense choice for everyone.
 They can be dangerous and shouldn’t fall into the hands of kids, so you’ll have to be careful where you hide it.

-Products like these are considered weapons in some states, so check your local laws to find out more.
-Hawaii, New York, and Rhode Island have banned the devices, and restrictions apply in Illinois, Iowa, Michigan, and Mississippi.
+Products like these are considered unwelcome weapons in some states, so check your local laws to find out more.
+Hawaii and Rhode Island have banned the devices, and restrictions apply in Illinois, Michigan, and Wisconsin.

-"I own two of them!
+""I own two of them!
 These tactical flashlights have a strobe function.
-These are SUPER bright, and the strobing light has a disorienting effect on an attacker who is blinded and can't see you clearly.
+These are SUPER bright, and the strobing light has a disorienting effect on an attacker who gets blinded and can't see you clearly.
 This gives you precious seconds to deploy a secondary weapon such as pepper spray.
 If they manage to get to you, then the stun gun feature on the Vipertek is great."

 —Pete Canavan, IT Security and Personal Safety Expert